oaimli/PeerSum/README.md

         peersum.append(line)
 ```

 If you are only interested in summarization (generating the meta-review automatically in our paper).
-You could load it directly with the [Dataset](https://huggingface.co/datasets/oaimli/PeerSum) library by Huggingface as follows (some attributes are removed):
+You could load [PeerSum](https://huggingface.co/datasets/oaimli/PeerSum) directly with the datasets library by Huggingface as follows:
 ```python
 from datasets import load_dataset peersum_all = load_dataset('oaimli/PeerSum', split='all')